puppetlabs/pupperware/README.md

 ## Issue Tracking

-Please open tickets for any issues in the [Puppet JIRA](https://tickets.puppetlabs.com/browse/CPR) with the component set to 'Container'.
+Please report any issues as GitHub issues in this repo.

 ## Contact us!